Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Valence Photoemission

-The calculated onsets of the Auger spectra of aqueous indole are also shown in \autoref{tab:Auger-BE}.
-The electron holes of the final state correspond to the ejected $\pi$ electrons of the indole ring, see HOMO and HOMO$-$1 orbitals in \autoref{fig:orbitals}.
-Calculated values for gas-phase indole are 384.74~eV and 269.79~eV for N- and C-Auger electrons respectively, in a good agreement with recently published experimental data~\cite{Plekan:JPCA124:4115}.
-The calculated solvent shift for nitrogen and carbon Auger energies is 2.28 and 2.47~eV, respectively.
-Comparing the shifts, we again confirm the higher N($1s$) core-ionized solvent stabilization relative to the C($1s$) core-ionized state.
+The electron holes of the final state correspond to the ejected $\pi$ electrons of the indole ring; see HOMO and HOMO$-$1 orbitals in Figure~\ref{fig:orbitals}.
+Calculated values for gas-phase indole are 384.74 eV and 269.79 eV for N- and C-Auger electrons, respectively, in good agreement with recently published experimental data~\cite{Plekan:JPCA124:4115}.
+The calculated solvent shift for nitrogen and carbon Auger energies is 2.28 and 2.47 eV, respectively, confirming the higher N($1s$) core-ionized solvent stabilization relative to the C($1s$) core-ionized state.